MitchellStride/Clock-Module/README.md

 - **Life Clock:** A countdown to estimated time of death using seven-segment displays
 - **Nixie Clock:** A personal take on the classic Nixie tube clock, featuring IN-12 tubes
+- **0402 Year Calendar** Inspired by the Yetch THE EVERY DAY GOAL CALENDAR

 </details>